-Capital values in the tables on this page are considered from two data sources.
-Land Registry is a more accurate source but can only consider property type without considering size by number of bedrooms.
+Capital values are considered from two data sources.
+Land Registry is a more accurate source but cannot consider property size.
 Zoopla is a good sample of the market and can consider property size.

-Zoopla confirms rising property values within the 3-mile radius for all property types, except 1-bed properties.
+Zoopla confirms rising property values within the 3-mile radius for all property types.